sylvinus/ifql/README.md

 *  `by` array of strings
 Group by these specific tag names
-Cannot be used with `ignore` option
+Cannot be used with `except` option

 Example: `select(db: "telegraf").range(start: -30m).group(by: ["tag_a", "tag_b"])`